LeonM789/Powerpoint-Creator/README.md

 <br>

 ## 🛠️ Requirements
-The pyhton code in this repository is written in a jupyter notebook, and requires the following packages:
+This repository contains a Jupyter notebook and the notebook combined into a Python file, which require the following packages:
 <ul>
   <li>os (build in)</li>
   <li>requests</li>